 We aren’t done yet, though.

-In fact, we’re just getting to some of the most interesting pieces that constitute the devices in our pocket.
+We’re just getting to some of the most exciting pieces that constitute the devices in our pocket.
 Let’s explore them here.

 The sensors you carry around with you on a daily basis in your smartphone and tablet are collecting data.
 This data can be used to learn an awful lot about your immediate surroundings and enhance your awareness to help you make better-informed decisions.